-We also experienced significant pressure on income earned from our Treasury operations; however, transaction banking showed encouraging growth in fee-based income.
+The highly liquid euro money market together with record low or even negative interest rates placed significant pressure on income earned from our Treasury operations.
+Nevertheless, transaction banking remained on a strong growth path resulting in improved fee-based income.

 The Bank continues to give primary importance to safeguarding depositor funds as well as to the enhancement of shareholder value.
-Robust financial ratios were maintained throughout the year and assets were prudently invested, shying away from investments with short-term gain.
+Robust financial ratios were maintained throughout the year and assets were prudently invested, shying away from investments promising short-term gain.